- About Us

 Portainer lets you define any number of container registries - public or private, secure or open - and then allows you to assign access to users.
 Only authorized users are able to pull/push from any given registry which makes Portainer a great way to secure access to your internal container image repositories and a simple way to define and secure access across your organization.

-For Portainer Business users, Portainer lets you browse and interact with the remote registry, performing tasks such as image retagging, or deletion; this feature removes the need for additional 3rd party registry management tools as you can perform all essential image management functions from Portainer.
+Portainer lets you browse and interact with the remote registry, performing tasks such as image retagging, or deletion; this feature removes the need for additional 3rd party registry management tools as you can perform all essential image management functions from Portainer.
+Learn more about Registry Management.

 From a provisioning perspective, Portainer supports the creation of persistent volumes against either a local path on a docker host, or a CIFS share, or a NFS mount.